IRSAAtUMn/RWorkshop18/docs/07-rmark.md

  * There are scientific issues, such as what experiments are done and how they are interpreted.

- * There are statistical issues, such as too small sample sizes and publication bias.
+ * There are statistical issues, such as too small sample sizes, multiple hypothesis testing without correction, and publication bias.

  * And there are computational issues: what data analysis was done and was